-The University of Navarra Museum aims to be a center of the University of Navarra open to the whole of society in which people establish a relationship with contemporary art in its various expressions that contributes to the development of a deeply human, imaginative and free understanding of the world.
+The Museo Universidad de Navarra aims to be a center of the University of Navarra open to the whole of society in which people establish a relationship with contemporary art in its various expressions that contributes to the development of a deeply human, imaginative and free understanding of the world.

 Since we embarked on the project to build a Museum in the heart of the University of Navarra campus, we have been committed to disseminating art through our exhibitions, performances, public and educational programmes, cinema, multidisciplinary research and teaching.

 We want the Museum to be a bridge between the cultural and creative life of the region of Navarra, Spain and the rest of the world with university life, focused on research and teaching.
 We promote creative and research projects and provide a daily presence of contemporary art in Pamplona from the heart of the Campus.

 All of our programming initiatives, from exhibitions and shows to school programs or those dedicated to all audiences, seek to generate knowledge and help people develop a deeper and more critical understanding of the world through art.

 I encourage you to enjoy the Museum, and to help us spread art and promote culture among young people.

 Opened in 2015, the Museo Universidad de Navarra is a meeting place for art and artistic creation.

 The building, designed by Rafael Moneo, is located on the university campus itself and has 12,000 square metres of floor space on three floors.

 Inside, the exhibition rooms and the theatre are at the heart of the development of a project of creation, research, teaching and dissemination with a clear vocation for service.
 The project is articulated around the collection and the dialogue between the different artistic disciplines.